r-spacex/SpaceX-API/README.md

 ## FAQ's / Contact
 * If you have any questions or corrections, please open an issue and we'll get it merged ASAP
 * All data and photos are property of Space Exploration Technologies Corporation (SpaceX)
 * I am not affiliated with SpaceX in any way, shape, form, or fashion.
-Just a fun side project for me.
+Just a fun side project for me
-* For any other questions or concerns, just shoot me an email.
+* For any other questions or concerns, just shoot me an email

 ## Technical Details
 * API is using [Sinatra](http://www.sinatrarb.com/) as a framework in Ruby